The Churches of Britain and Ireland

 , County Cork - See Cobh.

-Quenchwell, Cornwall, Quenchwell Memorial Chapel (Bible Christian, 1906).
-SW 79768 41318. © Paul E. Barnett (2015).
+Quenchwell, Cornwall, Quenchwell Memorial Chapel (Bible Christian, 1906, later United Methodist and Methodist).
+SW 7977 4132. © Paul E. Barnett (2015).
 Two additional views - 1, 2, both © Carole Sage (2017), who advises that, although it had been disused for many years (and suffered an arson attack in 2008), it has recently been acquired and re-purposed as Cornwall Islamic Trust.
 An old BBC webpage has some interior photos from when it was disused.
+Link advises of closure (as Methodist) in 1999.
+A map of 1888 shows an earlier B.C.
+Chapel west of the site of the 1906 chapel, on Chyreen Lane at SW 7956 4133.
+This source, which has old photos, says that it served as the Sunday School for the later chapel.
+The house on its site was seen by Streetview in 2023.

 Quendon, Essex, St. Simon & St. Jude (K), undergoing refurbishment.
 Another view.
 TL 5155 3066.
 Both © Chris Stafford (2013).
 Two more views - 1, 2, and the porch, all © Karel Kuča (2019).
 Link.
 Grade II* listed.